 The first Waldorf school was founded in Stuttgart, Germany in 1919.
 It was based on the work of Rudolf Steiner (1861-1925), an Austrian-born scientist, educator, artist, and philosopher.
 Steiner based the curriculum of the Waldorf schools on his belief that it was critical to call forth all of the child's innate capacities, not just the intellect or particular vocational skills.
 He established his first school for the children of the employees at a local factory.
 Starting from this single school, Waldorf education has become one of the most rapidly growing school movements in the world today.
-There are now over 1,050 Waldorf schools worldwide, and 1800 Early Childhood programs, and we are proud to be part of this as Waldorf Education approaches its 100th Anniversary.
+There are now over 1,050 Waldorf schools worldwide, and 1800 Early Childhood programs, and we are proud to be part of this over 100year-old school movement.